Disability Evaluation Under Social Security

 a.
 To evaluate growth failure due to CHF, we require documentation of the clinical findings of CHF described in 104.00C2 and the growth measurements in 104.02C within the same consecutive 12-month period.
 The dates of clinical findings may be different from the dates of growth measurements.

 (iii) BMI is the ratio of a child’s weight to the square of his or her height.
-We calculate BMI using the formulas in 105.00G2c.
+We calculate BMI using the formulas in the digestive disorders body system (105.00).

 a.
 Because of improved treatment methods, more children with congenital heart disease are living longer.
 Although some types of congenital heart disease may be corrected by surgery, many children with treated congenital heart disease continue to have problems throughout their lives (symptomatic congenital heart disease).
 If you have congenital heart disease that results in chronic heart failure with evidence of ventricular dysfunction or in recurrent arrhythmias, we will evaluate your impairment under 104.02 or 104.05.
 Otherwise, we will evaluate your impairment under 104.06.